xlladdins/xll/docs/Excel4Macros/APP.MOVE.md

 **Remarks**

--   APP.MOVE?, the dialog-box form of the function, doesn\'t display a
+  - > APP.MOVE?, the dialog-box form of the function, doesn't display a
     > dialog box.
 Instead, it is equivalent to pressing ALT + SPACEBAR,
     > M or to dragging the title bar with the mouse.
 With APP.MOVE?, you
     > can move the window with the keyboard or mouse.

--   If you specify x\_num and/or y\_num in the dialog-box form of the
+  - > If you specify x\_num and/or y\_num in the dialog-box form of the
     > function, the window is moved according to the specified
     > coordinates, and you are left in move mode.